oras-project/oras/docs/proposals/formatted-output.md

 }
 ```

-Pull an artifact and display its metadata as raw JSON in standard output.
+Pull an artifact and display its manifest as raw JSON in standard output.

 ```shell
 $ oras pull $REGISTRY/$REPO:$TAG --format json